Mayron/Demo-NotificationService/README.md

 The action for this endpoint publishes 4 MediatR notifications:
 ![image](https://github.com/Mayron/Demo-NotificationService/assets/5854995/d04da39e-147c-4d0b-949d-6c68ba535977)

+A `NewUserNotification` is published only once but triggers the same `NewUserNotificationHandler` twice, resulting in 2 User objects being added to a dummy User repository class.
+If the functionality worked as expected, there should only be 1 new User object created and added to this repository.

 However, because the `AuditLogNotificationHandler<T> where T: AuditLogNotification` accepts a generic type argument, this causes the `NewUserNotificationHandler` to be executed twice.
 The `NewUserNotificationHandler` type has no generic type arguments assigned to it and should not be influenced by the `AuditLogNotificationHandler` in any way.